Senzing/ibm-icp4d-guide/docs/helm-rabbitmq-db2/README.md

 ### Deploy Senzing RPM

-This deployment initializes the Persistent Volume with Senzing code and data.
+This deployment adds Senzing code and data to the Persistent Volume.

 1. Install chart.
    Example: